SeregaDeveloper/graphbuilder/README.md

 - Networkx

 Notice: If you already have Python 3.7+ interpreter, you can use  "dependences/Install_packages.sh" script to install other dependences.

+UPDATE:
+Now you can deploy this application with Docker.
+Read the Docker documentation to learn how to do it. https://docs.docker.com/

 #
 Usage: TrafGraph.py [dump.csv (or .pcapng / .pcap)]

 Example: